In the title, we made a bold statement about a professional truck driver's driver manager or fleet manager being the key to his or her paycheck.

 Driver managers are often far more than just "dispatchers."
 There are other occupations where folks are sent out by dispatchers like police officers, firefighters and ambulance crews.

-We believe that within trucking companies, the difference between driver managers and fleet managers comes in with semantics and aesthetics.
+We believe that within trucking companies, the difference between driver managers and fleet managers boils down to semantics and aesthetics.

 Many drivers would prefer for someone to go to bat for them personally and individually (focusing on the driver) as opposed to being considered just part of a larger fleet.